rust-lang/book/src/ch08-02-strings.md

 Secondly, `add` takes ownership of `self`, which we can tell because `self` does *not* have an `&` in the signature.
-This means `s1` in the above example will be moved into the `add` call and no longer be a valid binding after that.
+This means `s1` in the above example will be moved into the `add` call and no longer be a valid variable after that.
 So while `let s3 = s1 + &s2;` looks like it will copy both strings and create a new one, this statement actually takes ownership of `s1`, appends a copy of `s2`'s contents, then returns ownership of the result.
 In other words, it looks